What is an annuity rate?

 Annuities work like insurance – all the customers’ money is put into a pool and paid out until the term ends (when you die).

-This means that people who live longer get a bigger share, and people who die sooner get a smaller share.
+People who live longer get a bigger share, and people who die sooner get a smaller share.
 This is reflected in annuity rates.

 The longer you’re expected to live, the lower your rate, because the provider will be paying you for longer.
+For this reason, a 60-year-old will generally receive a lower income than a 70-year-old.

 2. Your health